timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 The load on or scale of a Kubernetes cluster has many dimensions, for example: number of nodes, number of pods, pod churn, API request rate.
 Evaluating the scalability of Kubernetes in every dimension is difficult and costly.
 Hence, the community has declared a set of thresholds[^k8s-thresholds] for these load dimensions together, which can be considered as the limits for scaling a single Kubernetes cluster.
-Most thresholds define a maximum supported number of API objects, others define a maximum supported `Pod` change rate (churn) or API request rate.
+Most thresholds define a maximum supported number of API objects, others define a maximum supported `Pod` churn rate or API request rate.
 As long as a cluster is configured correctly and the load is kept within these limits, the cluster is guaranteed work reliably and perform adequately.
 In Kubernetes development, regular load tests [@perftests] are performed that put test clusters under load as high as the declared thresholds to detect performance or scalability regressions.
 [@k8scommunity]